-Tampa Steel and Supply, the One Stop Shop for Welders
+Tampa Steel & Supply, the One Stop Shop for Welders

 Welding has been an important invention through ancient and modern times.
 Without it, we wouldn’t get have cars to drive or buildings to live in.
-At Tampa Steel and Supply, we understand how important welding processes are, which is why we stock all of the steel and welding products you need for your next project.
-We carry all of the fabrications accessories you need, including wires, rods and other welding supplies.
-Check out all of the quality products we offer or give us call today to speak with one of our friendly team members.
+At Tampa Steel & Supply, we understand how important welding processes are, which is why we stock all of the steel and welding products you need for your next project.
+We carry all of the fabrication accessories you need, including wires, rods, and other welding supplies.
+Check out all of the quality products we offer or give us a call today to speak with one of our friendly team members.